openlawteam/docs/docs/openlaw-elements/README.md

 ### openLaw

-This should be the Openlaw Object imported from our JavaScript client tools.
-You can get information on how to install the library at its [github page](https://github.com/openlawteam/openlaw-client) or find more info on its usage at the [Openlaw Object](/openlaw-object/) section here in the docs.
+This should be the `Openlaw` Object imported from our JavaScript client tools.
+You can get information on how to install the library at its [GitHub page](https://github.com/openlawteam/openlaw-client) or find more info on its usage at the [Openlaw Object](/openlaw-object/) section here in the docs.

 ```
 openLaw={Openlaw}